equinor/ops-actions/README.md

 `{filename}` is the name of a [workflow file](#workflows), and `{ref}` is (in order of preference) a commit SHA, release tag or branch name.

 To pass inputs and secrets to the reusable workflow, use the `with` and `secrets` keywords respectively.

+### Workflows

+This repository contains the following workflow files - clicking on a workflow file name will redirect you to the usage documentation for that workflow:

+- `azure-function.yml`: deploy an artifact to Azure Functions.
+- `azure-webapp.yml`: deploy an artifact to an Azure Web App.
+- `databricks-bundle.yml`: deploy a Databricks Asset Bundle.
+- `databricks-repos.yml`: update a Databricks Git folder (repo).
+- `docker.yml`: build a Docker image and push to a container registry.
+- `docker-acr.yml`: build a Docker image and push to an Azure Container Registry (ACR) using secretless authentication.
+- `dotnet.yml`: build a .NET application.
+- `github-pages.yml`: publish a static site to GitHub Pages.
+- [`python-release.yml`](docs/workflows/python-release.md): Python package build and release automation.
+- `release-please.yml`: automate GitHub releases using Release Please.
+- `super-linter.yml`: run a collection of ready-to-go linters and formatters using Super-linter.
+- [`terraform.yml`](docs/workflows/terraform.md): run Terraform in automation.

 ### Version updates